rd--/blksc3/md/glossary.md

 Programs may include detailed notes, written in a simple markup language [@Gruber2004a].
-There is a notes area to the right of the workspace.
+Notes are displayed to the right of the workspace.
+Layouts allocate more or less space to the notes, and set the font size.

 ## Number